 Residential electricity and gas customers are now eligible for CEAP if they meet the following criteria:

-- The customer has an account with an electricity distributor, a USMP or a natural gas distributor.
+- The customer has an account with an electricity distributor, a unit sub-meter provider (USMP) or a natural gas distributor.
 Only the customer who is the account holder can submit an application for CEAP.

 - The customer has overdue amounts owing on the day they apply from one or more electricity or gas bills since March 17, 2020.